-Following the completion of all residential treatment, the person may then choose to continue with Aftercare once they have returned home.
-This can be on a group basis back at the rehab clinic, on a one-to-one basis with an Addiction Helper Aftercare Counsellor, or a combination of both.
+Following the completion of all residential treatment, the person may then choose to continue with aftercare once they have returned home.
+This can be on a group basis back at the rehab clinic, on a one-to-one basis with an aftercare Counsellor, or a combination of both.
 It is healthy for the person to experience recovery in their home environment whilst safe in the knowledge that they have support on hand should they need it.

 Continuing the Recovery Journey